 Besides its historical attractions, Godley Head is a fantastic place to go hiking in Christchurch.
 To experience Godley Head to its fullest, power through the Awaroa/Godley Head Loop Track.
 The 9.3-kilometre-long loop track delivers fantastic vistas of the coastline and Lyttelton Harbour.
 Along the trail, you’ll also be able to access Godley Head’s WWII-era points of interest.

 Looking to escape the city?
 Carve out a day trip to Quail Island.
 The journey to Quail Island starts with a trip to the port town of Lyttelton.
 While Lyttleton is worth a visit on its own, head for the port to hop on a ferry to Quail Island.

-Although unihabited, Quail Island has got quite a bit of history behind it.
+Although uninhabited, Quail Island has got quite a bit of history behind it.
 The island was once a leper colony and quarantine station.
 Little remains of the era, but there’s still plenty to check out on the island.

 Start your adventure with the Ōtamahua/Quail Island Loop Track.
-The trails circumnavigates the entire island.
+The trail circumnavigates the entire island.
 On the way, you’ll catch glimpses of its past, including replica huts, kennels, and quarantine barracks.
 Be sure to keep on the lookout for the ship graveyard on the western shores of the island.
 The whole walk should take about 2.5 hours.

 The ferry from Lyttleton Harbour to Quail Island takes just 15 minutes.

 Already explored the botanical gardens?
 Hop over the banks of the Avon River into Hagley Park.
 At 164 hectares, the park is the largest green space.
 Hagley Park has been a fixture in the city’s recreation scene since 1855.